 “We don’t know why this happened,” another nearby resident, Paul Anthony Slawinski, said.
 “This man, his wife, and children were the definition of compassion and charity.”

-Police and the suspect in a standoff in houston “It appears this stems from a domestic issue with a breakup in the family from what our witness has told us,” Mr Herman told reporters.
+“It appears this stems from a domestic issue with a breakup in the family from what our witness has told us,” Mr Herman told reporters.
 At a press conference Constable Ronald Hickman also said that by providing arriving officers with “critical information” the teenage survivor had surely prevented a wider bloodbath.
 She spoke with officers moments before being flown herself in a medical helicopter to a hospital for urgent emergency care.

 Moreover, the officers had apparently arrived at the second home with only seconds to spare.
 “While quickly responding to that location, we saw him coming up to that residence where other relatives of that family lived and we assumed he meant to shoot them as well,” Constable Hickman said.

 The cul-de-sac stand-off between the shooter and the police settled in after his car was successfully trapped between two armoured police vehicles.
 While the shooter was described as being “cool as a cucumber” through the three-hours of back and forth with negotiators outside, he also apparently spent some of that time with his pistol pointed to his own head.
 Police meanwhile had evacuated residents of nearby homes fearful of renewed violence.

 However, Mr Haskell’s surrender avoided all further bloodshed and he was instantly taken into custody.
 “This concluded the way we wanted it to,” said County Sheriff’s deputy, Thomas Gilliland.Reuse content